 This special, month-long lights show in City Park hosts hundreds of thousands of colorful lights and illuminated outdoor displays to showcase the holiday season in New Orleans.
 An annual tradition that began in the late 1980s, Celebration in the Oaks is a family-friendly event that only happens after dark.

-Visitors are treated to a wide range of attractions, from light displays to walkways lined with dozens of Christmas trees decorated by local school groups.
-Perennial favorites include the animated “Cajun Night Before Christmas” display and the “Who Dat Tree,” imaginatively adorned in New Orleans Saints black and gold, and related football themes.
-Another favorite is New Orleans’ iconic snowman, Mr. Bingle, a holiday character beloved by generations of New Orleanians when he adorned the window of the old D.H.
+Visitors are treated to a wide range of attractions by way of light displays.
+Take the 2.25-mile driving tour or walk through Carousel Gardens Amusement Park by foot to experience the lights.
+Perennial favorites include the animated Cajun Night Before Christmas display and the Who Dat Tree, imaginatively adorned in New Orleans Saints black and gold, and related football themes.
+Another favorite is New Orleans iconic snowman, Mr. Bingle, a holiday character beloved by generations of New Orleanians when he adorned the window of the old D.H.
 Holmes department store on Canal Street during the holiday season.
 Children and their parents are invited to take a two-mile ride on the miniature train that circles the park, passing underneath lit-up holiday displays and other special effects.

 More than 100,000 attendees have enjoyed Luna Fete in the past few years.
 The projections usually take place every hour on the hour from 6 p.m.-10 p.m. nightly.
-It is free, open to the public and fun for all ages!
+It is free, open to the public, and fun for all ages!

 Greenway Supernova is a free lights walk held on the Lafitte Greenway in Mid-City.
 It features installations from local artists and original art.
 Funds raised go toward the Greenway’s care and upcoming projects.